Britta Teckentrup’s latest book for children of every age is a poetic masterpiece about the passage of time.

-Born in Hamburg, Teckentrup studied art and illustration at the Central Saint Martin's College of Art and Design and the Royal College of Art in London.
-She is author and illustrator of numerous books and has received many awards.
-She lives with her Scottish husband and her son Vincent.
+Born in Hamburg, Britta Teckentrup studied art and illustration at Central Saint Martin's College of Art and Design and the Royal College of Art in London.
+She is an author and illustrator of numerous books and has received many awards.
+She lives in Berlin with her Scottish husband and her son Vincent.
 Her books have been translated into several languages.

 Britta Teckentrup has written and illustrated more than one hundred and twenty children’s books, which have been published in more than twenty countries.
-Her books include Tree, Bee, Moon, Ocean—part of the “Peek-Through Picture Book” series, and Under the Same Sky, which was shortlisted for the Kate Greenaway Award.
+Her books include Before I Wake up, The Egg, Birds and Their Feathers, The Seedling That Didn't Want to Grow, and When I see Red, all published by Prestel.
 Born in Hamburg, Germany, she currently lives with her family in Berlin.